-Highlights: Quiet beaches and discounted hotels are the main advantages of visiting Zanzibar in May.
-By the end of the month the rain has usually eased off, with beautiful, calm, clear days punctuated with the season’s final, spectacular storms.
+- Quiet beaches and discounted hotels are the main advantages of visiting Zanzibar in May.
+By the end of the month, the rain has usually eased off, with beautiful, calm, clear days punctuated with the season’s final, spectacular storms.

-Disadvantages: Despite an increasing number of dry, sunny days, May’s major disadvantage remains the unpredictable weather.
-Fierce storms can still whip up at a moment’s notice, which makes planning any activities tricky at best.
-Some resorts and dive operators also close completely for May so be sure to check your options carefully before you travel.
+- Despite an increasing number of dry, sunny days, May’s major disadvantage remains the unpredictable weather.
+Fierce storms can still whip up at a moment’s notice, making planning any activities tricky.
+Some resorts and dive operators close completely for May, so check your options carefully before you travel.